 Standalone EMR Systems

-Standalone EMR Systems are designed to function independently without the need for integration with other software.
+Standalone EMR systems are designed to function independently without needing integration with other software.
 These systems are typically focused on specific tasks, such as patient record management, and are ideal for practices that require straightforward, all-in-one solutions.

 Best Suited For: Small practices or clinics that need basic EMR functionality without complex integration.